How To Keep Raccoons Out Of Your South Carolina Home In Winter

 The number one thing you can do to keep raccoons away is to eliminate their food source.
 Here are some steps you can take that may help:

-- Don’t leave overripe or rotted produce in your garden over winter.
+Don’t leave overripe or rotting produce in your garden over winter.
 When the growing season is over, remove any unharvested fruits and veggies.

 There are humane ways to remove nuisance wildlife correctly from homes.
 The technicians at Aiken Pest Control are trained to inspect, remove, relocate, and repair damage caused by raccoons.
 We will first inspect your property to identify the problem.
 We’ll note areas of concern and work with you to figure out what is causing your raccoon issue.
 We can then use traps to safely catch and remove the raccoons.

-Because raccoons can carry rabies and other potentially harmful illness, it is not wise to try to catch them yourself.
+Because raccoons can carry rabies and other potentially harmful illness, it's never a good idea to try to catch them yourself.
 After the raccoon or raccoons are removed, we can safely and effectively complete clean up, removing feces and protecting your family from further contamination.
 Call us today if you have a raccoon problem in or around your South Carolina home.